 COVID-19 became a reality in Egypt last March, and like elsewhere, it fiercely attacked the country’s vulnerable spots.
 Surviving on precarious work and often residing in informal dwellings, informal communities were severely hit.
 As schools were closed, partial lockdowns were announced and people were urged to stay home, informal workers were struggling to go out to work.
 Unfortunately, leaving home meant facing illness, possibly death, and ultimately hunger for dependents who have nothing to fall back on.
 Caught in this vicious circle, Egypt’s informal communities represent a case that calls for urgent policy intervention and highlights the need for research to inform policy-making that targets inclusion beyond the current crisis.

-Classified as those who work with no contract and no social security, informal workers constitute more than 60% of Egypt’s labor force and contribute 40% of its GDP.
+Classified as those who work with no contract and no social security, informal workers constitute more than 60 percent of Egypt’s labor force and contribute 40 percent of its GDP.
 They have no access to social security and operate outside state-sanctioned laws and parameters, especially labor laws.
-Excluding those in agriculture, the share of informal workers in the labor force is 53%.
+Excluding those in agriculture, the share of informal workers in the labor force is 53 percent.

 The informal economy is closely tied to the formal sector through a variety of direct and indirect linkages.
 These include transactions for services and feeding industries like handicrafts, woodwork, intermediate goods and inexpensive parts.
 Informal service providers such as domestic helpers, caretakers and drivers are a reality in Egypt’s everyday life.

 Thanks to its agility, Egypt’s informal sector has a history of keeping the country afloat and cushioning the economy against shocks, most recently the 2011 uprisings and the 2008 financial crisis.
 Not this time.